rust-lang/rust/src/doc/nomicon/vec-final.md

     }

     pub fn drain(&mut self) -> Drain<T> {
+        unsafe {
+            let iter = RawValIter::new(&self);

             // this is a mem::forget safety thing.
 If this is forgotten, we just
             // leak the whole Vec's contents.
 Also we need to do this *eventually*
             // anyway, so why not do it now? self.len = 0;
-        unsafe {

             Drain {
-                iter: RawValIter::new(&self),
+                iter: iter,
                 vec: PhantomData,
             }
         }